pseudonym-git/PortfolioSite/Documentation.md

 1. in the portfolio directory, run the command `sudo cp -r public/* /var/www/html/` to copy the contents of the public directory into the root directory for the Apache web server, then the commands `sudo chown -R www-data:www-data /var/www/html/` and `sudo chmod -R 755 /var/www/html/` to make sure file access permissions are properly set up.

 2. Please see Step 6.5 for a script to make the ongoing maintenance of this site much easier.

+# Step 6.5 Site Publishing Script:

+1. Start by, after ssh-ing into your AWS instance, running the command `sudo nano /usr/local/bin/publish_portfolio`, to create the publish_portfolio script

+2. When the file opens, paste in the script below and save the file:

+`#!/bin/bash

+HUGO_SITE_PATH="/home/ubuntu/PortfolioSite/portfolio"
+APACHE_ROOT="/var/www/html"
+WEB_USER="www-data"

+echo "Starting..."

+cd "$HUGO_SITE_PATH" || exit 1

+git stash push -m "Auto-stash before deployment" -- public/ 2>/dev/null || true

+echo "Running git pull to pull the latest changes..." git pull origin main || {
+    echo "git pull failed"
+    exit 1
+}

+echo "Rebuilding site..."
+rm -rf public/
+hugo || {
+    echo "Hugo build failed, check error log" exit 1
+}

+echo "Publishing site on Apache web server..." sudo rm -rf "$APACHE_ROOT"/* sudo cp -r public/* "$APACHE_ROOT/" sudo chown -R "$WEB_USER:$WEB_USER" "$APACHE_ROOT" sudo chmod -R 755 "$APACHE_ROOT"

+echo "Completed successfully!"
+echo "Portfolio website is available at https://lurchingabomination.space/"`

+4. Run the command `sudo chmod +x /usr/local/bin/publish_portfolio` to make the script executable.

+5. This works by doing the following:
+	a.
+Navigate to the directory for the Hugo site
+	b.
+Discarding any local changes created as a result of the `hugo` command to build the site.
+	c.
+Run the command git pull to fetch any new changes from the main branch of the git repo
+	d.
+Deletes the existing public directory, then rebuilds it using teh `hugo` command to rebuild the site
+	e.
+Then automatically executes the instructions in step 6, point 1.

+# Step 7.
+Ongoing Updates and Maintenance
+- Whenever you have changes added to the git repo, follow the below steps:

+1. ssh into the AWS instance
+2. Run this command: `sudo apt update && sudo apt upgrade -y` to update all packages and keep the instance up to date.
+3. Run the command `publish_portfolio` to pull the changes from Github

+# Step 8.
+Adding pages to the site.
+- Follow the below instructions when writing new articles/pages to be included in the my_projects or blog parent pages.

+1. Hugo new command:

+*For the my_projects section*
+a.
+Run the command `hugo new my_projects/project_name.md` where you replace the text "project_name" with the name of your project post.

+*For the blog section*
+b.
+Run the command `hugo new blog/post_name.md` where you replace the text "post_name" with the name of your blog post.

+2. Edit the .md file using regular markdown text.